alharrison/ssh_mlkem_draft/draft-harrison-sshm-mlkem.md

 Secure Shell (SSH) [RFC4251] is a secure remote login protocol.
 The key exchange protocol described in [RFC4253] supports an extensible set of methods.
 The security of traditional key exchange methods used in Secure Shell (SSH) [RFC4251] relies on the algorithms being too computationally complex to be broken.
 The development of quantum computers poses a threat to the complexity of these algorithms.
 Given sufficiently powerful quantum computers, these traditional algorithms would be vulnerable to attack.
 Additionally, the threat of "harvest-now-decrypt-later" attacks could creates a risk in the current landscape before sufficiently powerful quantum computers are available.
 In this attack, the data would be collected and decrypted by these quantum computers at a later date.

 This document addresses the problem by proposing the use of post-quantum key encapsulation mechanisms (KEMs) to extend the SSH [RFC4253] key exchange.
-[I-D.ietf-sshm-ntruprime-ssh] introduces ML-KEM in PQ/T Hybrid mode [draft-ietf-pquip-pqt-hybrid-terminology] which combines the shared secrets established by an ECDH and a ML-KEM key exchange.
+[I-D.draft-ietf-sshm-mlkem-hybrid-kex] introduces ML-KEM in PQ/T Hybrid mode [draft-ietf-pquip-pqt-hybrid-terminology] which combines the shared secrets established by an ECDH and a ML-KEM key exchange.
 This document uses ML-KEM in a single-algorithm scheme without combining it with a traditional ECDH exchange.

 In the context of the [NIST_PQ], key exchange algorithms are formulated as key encapsulation mechanisms (KEMs), which consist of three algorithms: